-If your child missed the Phonics Screening Check in year 1 because of Covid lockdown, they’ll now have to do the test when they start the autumn term of year 2 in September 2020.
-Anyone who doesn’t meet the “expected standard” will have to retake it in the summer term just when they’ll be sitting Key Stage 1 SATs, meaning some children will sit three sets of government tests before their 7th birthday.
+The year 1 Phonics Screening Check was cancelled in summer 2021 but the government has decided that all year 2 pupils must sit the test in the Autumn term instead.
+Any child who doesn’t meet the ‘expected standard’ will have to retake it in the summer term just when they’ll be sitting Key Stage 1 SATs, meaning some children will sit three sets of government tests before their 7th birthday.

 In the summer, your child will sit four Key Stage 1 SATs papers in English and maths.
 There are also two optional national tests in spelling, punctuation and grammar, so your child could sit as many as six test papers.